USFOneHealthCodeathon2022/Topic4_TeamA/README.md

 ### Perform Blastn

-Your sequences will be examined for matches
+Your sequences will be examined for matches against the database based on default parameters

 ### Download results:

-You will be able to download and save the results
+You will be able to download and save the results in your local computer

 ## Reference